 The most successful, culture-changing tone of voice roll outs we’ve driven have featured strong collaboration between different teams, with sponsorship from senior leadership.

 A steering group or working party can be a useful way of facilitating this collaboration – with roles and responsibilities clearly assigned.
 It can be a great way to get senior managers to share expertise and perspectives, jointly powering a tone of voice project along.

 And does it matter who owns tone of voice?

 It certainly matters that someone – or a team of people – is accountable for the success of a tone of voice roll out.
 Without ownership, any project is less likely to succeed.
-But does it matter who owns it?
+But does it matter who owns tone of voice?